Quantum Field Measurements in the Fewster-Verch Framework: Implementation of Gaussian measurements within the FV framework

-We conclude this section by noting that, even when $\A$ is just a *-algebra and not completed with respect to any topology (as done in the original formulation of the FV framework \cite{FV20}), it still allows to describe a large class of non-trivial, FV-realizable measurements with a movable FV-Heisenberg cut.
-Let $\A^f$ denote the *-algebra spanned by all abstract Weyl operators\footnote{In order to keep the notation in line with the main text we write $e^{iz\Phi(f)}$ in place of the abstract symbols $W(zf)$ appearing in \Cref{app:aqft}.
-However, we don't suppose that the algebra elements are operators on a Hilbert space or continuous in $z$ or $f$.} of the form $\{e^{iz\Phi(f)}:\, z\in\R\}$ and consider a finite-outcome POVM $\{M_j\}_j \subset \A^f$ such that, for some finite family $\{a_jk: \, j,k\}\subset \A^f$ and every outcome $j$,
+\paragraph{Movable ``Heisenberg cut'' in the purely *-algebraic framework:} We conclude this section by noting that, even when $\A$ is just a *-algebra and not completed with respect to any topology (as done in the original formulation of the FV framework \cite{FV20}), it still allows to describe a large class of non-trivial, FV-realizable measurements with a movable FV-Heisenberg cut.
+Let $\A^f$ denote the *-algebra spanned by all abstract Weyl operators of the form\footnote{In order to keep the notation in line with the main text we write $e^{iz\Phi(f)}$ in place of the abstract symbols $W(zf)$ appearing in Appendix~\ref{app:aqft}.
+However, we don't suppose that the algebra elements or the symbols $\Phi(f)$ are operators on a Hilbert space or that they are continuous in $z$ or $f$.} $\{e^{iz\Phi(f)}:\, z\in\R\}$ and consider a finite-outcome POVM $\{M_j\}_j \subset \A^f$ such that, for some finite family $\{\a_j^k: \, j,k\}\subset \A^f$ and every outcome $j$,

 Given the (unambiguous) expression of $M_j$ as a finite linear combination of imaginary exponentials of $\Phi(f)$, define $\hat{M}_j(s)$ by replacing every instance of $\Phi(f)$ by $s$.
 Then, for any $\lambda\in\R$, $\{\hat{M}_j(\Psi(g_\lambda/\lambda))\}_j$ defines a POVM in the probe field.
 Moreover, the induced POVM element